Matthew 5

 3 Perhaps you want to tell your friend about his little mistake.
 If you want to do that, first remember your own bigger mistakes.
 4 You are like a person who has a big piece of wood in his eye.
 But then he says to his friend, “Let me take that little piece of dirt out of your eye for you.”
 5 Do not be like that person.
 You think that you are better than your friend.
 But you are not.
 First, you must take the big piece of wood out of your own eye.
 After that, your eyes will see clearly.
 Then you can take the small piece of dirt out of your friend's eye.

-6 Do not give special things that are for God to dogs.
+6 Do not give holy things that are for God to dogs.
 The dogs will turn round and attack you.
 Do not throw valuable things to pigs.
 The pigs will only stand on them and bury them in the dirt.’

 7 Jesus said, ‘Go on asking God for what you need.
 Then God will give it to you.
 Go on looking for what you need.
 Then you will find it.
 Go on knocking at the door, and God will open it for you.
 8 Everyone who asks for something will receive it.
 Everyone who looks for something will find it.
 God will open the door for everyone who knocks on it.